Our News

 Email notification: Marriott began sending emails on a rolling basis on November 30, 2018 to affected guests whose email addresses are in the database.

 Free WebWatcher enrolment: Marriott is providing guests the opportunity to enrol in WebWatcher free of charge for one year.
 WebWatcher monitors internet sites where personal information is shared and generates an alert to the consumer if evidence of the consumers personal information is found.
-Check with Marriott online to see if you are eligible to sign up for this service.
+Check with Marriott online to see if you are entitled to sign up for this service.

 Recent Posts